We know that it can be difficult to know exactly where to start with finding Keywords for your WordPress site.

 If you choose a bunch of worthless or out-of-reach keywords to optimise your site for, you’re not going to see much decent traffic.

-Anyone can go and find a bunch of keywords for you – the real skill comes into being creative with the selection of keywords, how you use them in your content and across your site.
+Anyone can go and find a bunch of keywords for you – the real skill comes into being creative with the selection of keywords, and how you use them in your content and across your site.

 More than ever, we have endless amounts of keyword data at our fingertips – search volumes, competitiveness, trends and so on.